Melanoma Institute Australia Fellowship Program

-Each year we offer two clinical and research-based Fellowships, which are for twelve months commencing in February and March 2021.
+Each year we offer two clinical and research-based Fellowships, which are for twelve months commencing in February 2023.
 The Fellowships involve a substantial clinical workload in dedicated outpatient clinics, operating sessions and weekly multidisciplinary meetings.

 The Melanoma Institute Australia is one of the world’s largest melanoma services, and access to its internationally respected Melanoma Research Database provides the opportunity to undertake significant research during this Fellowship.